i40-Tools/OntEnrich/README.md

 python -m pip install requirements.txt
 ```

+If you fail to install all libraries at once, then execute `pip install` manually for every library in the `requirements.txt`.

 ## Usage
 For enriching the ontology, first specify all the properties in the `options.json` file: